Alumni

 Current Position: Instructional Designer, University of Oklahoma Office of Digital Learning

 As an instructional designer, Dr. Clayton works closely with various graduate programs and their faculty to create courses that utilize proper pedagogical approaches for the online classroom environment and students.
-He is also currently an adjunct instructor for the OSU educational psychology program.
-His research area broadly explores student motivation, spiritual beliefs in the academic environment and student autonomy.
-He resides in Goldsby, Oklahoma, with his wife, who teaches first and second grade, and their two daughter, Ruby and Isla.
+He is also an adjunct instructor for the OSU Educational Psychology program and the OU Psychology department.
+His research area broadly explores student motivation, spiritual beliefs in the academic environment, and student autonomy.
+He resides in Goldsby, Oklahoma, with his wife, who teaches first and second grade, and their three children Ruby, Isla, and Owen.

 Degree: MS, Fall 2020